briansworth/dev/_posts/2018-12-29-PowerShell-SCCM-Offline-PreRequisites.md

 <p>
-  I would recommend copying all the code below, pasting it into a text editor, then saving it as a ps1 file.
+  I would recommend copying all the code below, pasting it into a text editor, then saving it as a ps1 file (SccmPreReqDl.psq for example).
 </p>
 *NOTE: There will be some examples below the code here*
 ```powershell